Sumityg/Image-Classifier/README.md

 - 2)predict.py:This file contains the script which can be run from the shell to predict the class of the new flower
 - 3)train.py:This file contains the script which can be used to train the image classifier on the available dataset.
 # Licensing,Authors and Acknowledgement
 Must give credit to Udacity for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
-Otherwise, feel free to use the code here as you would like!